Willenbrink/bachelorthesis/doc/notes.md

     - Kein empty String als Key
     - Chaining für Options: Siehe Standardbibliothek, Options.map

 ## Bis 24.11
 * TT und fast_term_ord anschauen.
 B-Baum 3.
 Ordnung
 * Path indexing mit selber Signatur wie net.ML

 # Questions and Remarks
+## Scratch
+* Pathindexing assumes terms as trees with functions above the args.
+This is opposite from Isabelles term.
+Does the path structure really make sense?

 ## Theory
 * In [this paper sections 6.1](https://apps.dtic.mil/dtic/tr/fulltext/u2/a460990.pdf) it is mentioned that discrimination nets are the same as tries.
 Despite this discrimination {net,tree} are apparently used equivalently but distinctly from tries which are used only for the data structure on which DNs are built.
 - [ ] Why does DN work so differently from CI/PI?
 It only contains more context within the keys.
 Perhaps because the last/rightmost symbol of a term includes all relevant context?
 Why don't we use only the leafs of the term for PI?
 I.e. f (g x) y => <f,0,g,0,x> and <f,1,y>